 Policy COS-P9.5 Master Planning.
 Continue to prepare and maintain master plans for all undeveloped parks and for those parks over two acres in size prior to development or major redevelopment.
 Allow interim uses if such uses will not adversely impact or limit potential permanent uses.
 Policy COS-P9.6 Rehabilitation or Purchase of School Sites.
 Consider contributions towards rehabilitation or the purchase of recreational facilities on surplus school sites based upon an evaluation of their value as community recreation resources.
 ACTIONS Action COS-A9.1 Regional Facilities.
 Explore the feasibility of developing regional recreational and sports complexes with neighboring cities.
 Action COS-A9.2 Bay Meadows Community Park.
 Complete the master planning for Bay Meadows Community Park to reflect its value as a city-wide asset that can address one or more identified facility deficiencies.
 GOAL COS-10 Plan and develop well-designed parks and recreation facilities compatible with surrounding uses that promote accessibility, efficient use, and practical maintenance.
-POLICIES Policy COS-P10.1 Rehabilitation Priorities.
-Prioritize parks and recreation facilities projects that rehabilitate facilities that have become or will become costly to maintain, only marginally usable, meet the highest community needs, provide significant benefits in relation to costs or are located in equity priority communities.
-Policy COS-P10.2 Park Preservation.
+POLICIES I OLICILS Policy COS-P10.1 Rehabilitation Priorities.
+Prioritize parks and recreation facilities projects that rehabilitate facilities that have become or will become costly to maintain, only marginally usable, meet the highest community needs, provide significant benefits in relation to costs or are located in equity priority communities. rehabilitate facilities that have become or will become costly to maintain, only marginally usable, meet the highest community needs, provide significant Policy COS-P10.1 rehabilitate facilities that have become or will become costly to maintain, only marginally usable, meet the highest community needs, provide significant benefits in relation to costs or are located in equity priority communities.
+Park Preservation.
+Preserve existing parklands, open spaces, and the golf Policy COS-P10.1 Policy COS-P10.2 rehabilitate facilities that have become or will become costly to maintain, only marginally usable, meet the highest community needs, provide significant benefits in relation to costs or are located in equity priority communities.
+Park Preservation.
 Preserve existing parklands, open spaces, and the golf course for open space and recreational use.
-Policy COS-P10.3 Shared Use.
+Shared Use.
+Encourage schools to make their facilities available for City and community-sponsored activities to the greatest extent possible, and encourage school agencies to adopt reasonable user fees and operating practices that Policy COS-P10.1 Policy COS-P10.2 Policy COS-P10.3 rehabilitate facilities that have become or will become costly to maintain, only marginally usable, meet the highest community needs, provide significant benefits in relation to costs or are located in equity priority communities.
+Park Preservation.
+Preserve existing parklands, open spaces, and the golf course for open space and recreational use.
+Shared Use.
 Encourage schools to make their facilities available for City and community-sponsored activities to the greatest extent possible, and encourage school agencies to adopt reasonable user fees and operating practices that allow improved community access.
-Policy COS-P10.4 Optimum Cost-Effectiveness.
-Maintain and upgrade park infrastructure to optimize its cost effectiveness and value in meeting community recreation needs.
-Policy COS-P10.5 Sustainability Practices.
-Operate park and recreation facilities using environmentally, socially, and economically sustainable management and operating practices that proactively reverse the impacts of climate change or better prepare for its effects.
-Policy COS-P10.6 Maintenance Standards.
-Maintain the park system by a set of maintenance standards that reflects community values; maintains, promotes, and optimizes positive use; reduces wildfire risk; and ensures that equipment and facilities are maintained in a safe condition.
+Optimum Cost-Effectiveness.
+Maintain and upgrade park infrastructure to optimize its cost effectiveness and value in meeting community recreation positive use; reduces wildfire risk; and ensures that equipment and facilities are maintained in a safe condition.